Plant breeding: After World War II

 When a desirable trait has been bred into a species, a number of crosses to the favored parent are made to make the new plant as similar to the favored parent as possible.
 Returning to the example of the mildew resistant pea being crossed with a high-yielding but susceptible pea, to make the mildew resistant progeny of the cross most like the high-yielding parent, the progeny will be crossed back to that parent for several generations (See backcrossing).
 This process removes most of the genetic contribution of the mildew resistant parent.
 Classical breeding is therefore a cyclical process.

 With classical breeding techniques, the breeder does not know exactly what genes have been introduced to the new cultivars.
 Some scientists therefore argue that plants produced by classical breeding methods should undergo the same safety testing regime as genetically modified plants.
 There have been instances where plants bred using classical techniques have been unsuitable for human consumption, for example the poison solanine was unintentionally increased to unacceptable levels in certain varieties of potato through plant breeding.
 New potato varieties are often screened for solanine levels before reaching the marketplace.

-Even with the very latest in biotech-assisted conventional breeding, incorporation of a trait takes an average of seven generations for clonally propagated crops, nine for self-fertilising, and seventeen for cross-pollinating.
+Even with the very latest in biotech-assisted conventional breeding, the incorporation of a trait into a population takes an average of seven generations for clonally propagated crops, nine for self-fertilising, and seventeen for cross-pollinating.